Questfall/docs/mining/Items.md

 IMAGE OF LOOT BOX

 **Loot Boxes** are the primary source of all **RPG items**.
-They can be obtained by buying directly from the system for **100 Gold** (1$) each or by collecting a full set of **Chest Shards**.
-Chest shards can be earned by completing quests.
+They can be obtained by buying directly from the system for **100 Gold** (1$) each or by collecting a full set of [Chest Shards](./character.md).

 {% hint style="info" %}
 The Gold spent on buying loot boxes is automatically burned by the system.
 {% endhint %}

 By default, a loot box provides one item, with the chance of it being any type, tier, or level.
-Users can increase their chances of receiving more items by placing points in the Luck attribute.
-For more details about the function of **Chest Shards** and **Luck Attribute** see the [character section](character.md).
+Users can increase their chances of receiving more items by placing points in the [Luck attribute](./character.md).

 The function of a loot box is closer to in-game Gold than items: